SRVN6/M1_App_Parkingmanagement/1_REQUIREMENTS/REQIREMENT.md

 ---Add new vehicle record: In this feature, user can add a new vehicle record ---Search or edit vehicle record. ---List record of vehicles. ---Delete vehicle  records' ---Exit from the system
 Many a times we have noticed long queues in the parking lot.
 The possible reasons are:
-1. People inside are finding a parking spot.
+1.People inside are finding a parking spot.
-2. Someone is having an arguement regarding the spot.
+2.Someone is having an arguement regarding the spot.
-3. The manager might run out of paper and is unable to make tickets.
+3.The manager might run out of paper and is unable to make tickets.
-4. The Parking charges depends on the type of the vehicle and how long the vehicle was parked.
+4.The Parking charges depends on the type of the vehicle and how long the vehicle was parked.

 ## Cost and Features and Timeline

-* The system might cost around 50,000 INR.
-* The system consists of a software to collect the data and store it.
+1.The system might cost around 50,000 INR.* The system consists of a software to collect the data and store it.
-* The indication mechanism is required for indicating the parking spot location.
+2.The indication mechanism is required for indicating the parking spot location.
-* The data used can be used for future infrastructure improvements.
+3.The data used can be used for future infrastructure improvements.
-* The system will ensure security as each and every car is allocated a specific spot.
+4.The system will ensure security as each and every car is allocated a specific spot.
 So, if some ransom vehicle is parked the system   will raise an alert.
-* As managemnet becomes fast, more vehicles can be accomadated, generating more revenue.
+5. As managemnet becomes fast, more vehicles can be accomadated, generating more revenue.
-* The system installation cost can be recovered within a year.
+6. The system installation cost can be recovered within a year.
-* Time-saving Technology
+7. Time-saving Technology
-* Improved Efficiency by avoiding human errors
+8. Improved Efficiency by avoiding human errors
-* Reduces scope for Error
+9. Reduces scope for Error
-* Cost effective and easily manageable
+10. Cost effective and easily manageable
-* Easy access to  data with correct  history possible
+11.Easy access to  data with correct  history possible
-* Reduces the work of documentation
+12. Reduces the work of documentation

 ## Defining Our System